Symptoms Of Anxiety In Children

 Treating anxiety in children

 If your child is experiencing the symptoms of an anxiety disorder, know that treatment is available.
-While anxiety disorders are some of the most common mental health conditions children can have, they are also some of the most treatable.
+Anxiety disorders are some of the most common mental health conditions children can have, and they are also some of the most treatable.

-Cognitive behavioral therapy (CBT), a form of talk therapy, is one of the most common and effective treatments used to help children and adults with anxiety.
+Cognitive behavioral therapy (CBT), a form of talk therapy, is one of the most common and effective treatments used to help children and adults with GAD, panic disorder, and other anxiety disorders.
 For children, CBT typically involves the therapist helping them identify the thoughts that cause anxious feelings and positively modifying these thoughts in a way that’s appropriate for their age.
 They may also teach them coping mechanisms like mindfulness techniques to help them manage anxiety symptoms when they do arise.
 In some cases, a healthcare provider may also recommend anti-anxiety medications.

 How you can help your child with anxiety